learn-co-students/js-jquery-modify-html-readme-bootcamp-prep-000/README.md

 Don't worry too much about the mechanics of these selectors and functions, we'll go over those in way more detail.
 Just notice that the text appeared on the screen!

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/js-jquery-modify-html-readme' title='Modify HTML With jQuery'>Modify HTML With jQuery</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/js-jquery-modify-html-readme'>Modifying HTML with jQuery</a> on Learn.co and start learning to code for free.</p>